-The Barcelona forward says he is "very excited" after topping our annual list of the world's most outstanding players for the the third time
+The Barcelona forward says he is "very excited" after topping our annual list of the world's most outstanding players for the third time

 The 26-year old scored 91 goals in 2012 and increased his total as Barcelona’s all-time top scorer to 313 goals in all competitions by the end of the season.

 After receiving the trophy from Goal's Barcelona correspondent Pilar Suarez at the club's training ground, Messi said: "I'm very excited about this.
-As players, we work the entire year to win honors for the team, we don't look for the individual awards, but when they come it's an incentive and gives us strength to continue on the same path."
+As players, we work the entire year to win honours for the team, we don't look for the individual awards, but when they come it's an incentive and gives us strength to continue on the same path."

 Voting takes place at the end of domestic and international seasons for the majority of countries.

 More than 500 Goal journalists from around the world vote to select their top 50 players, giving a truly global view.